Introduction

 Zoning Regulations in Livermore

-Livermore’s zoning regulations for ADUs are crafted to promote balanced development.
-The city allows ADUs in most residential zones, ensuring that these units complement the existing neighborhood structures and aesthetics.
+The zoning regulations regarding ADUs in Livermore are formulated to encourage a balanced and considerate approach to urban development.
+The city actively allows ADUs in the majority of residential zones to ensure that these additional units complement the overall aesthetic and character of established neighborhoods.

 ADU Size Limitations